KvassBoy/Reddit-Pin-Comment/README.md

 password = "reddit account password here" client_id = "PUT ID HERE" client_secret = "PUT SECRET HERE"
+MAKE SURE THE ACCOUNT YOU ARE USING IS A MODERATOR OF THE SUBREDDIT YOU ARE SCANNING AND HAS COMMENENT PERMISSIONS!

 Save all the files.
 Run main.py and enjoy!